Brea-Olinda Unified School District: Board of trustees

-The Board of Trustees is responsible for policy making for the school district.
+The board of trustees is responsible for policy-making for the school district.

-Deana Miller is the 2023 president and leader.

-The Superintendent
+Superintendent

-The Board of Trustees appoints a professional to oversee the day-to-day operations of the school district.
-The current Superintendent of Schools is Brinda C. Leon, who acts as the chief executive officer of the school district as well as the Secretary to the Board of Trustees.
-She has three Assistant Superintendents: Dr. Valerie Rogers for Human Resources, Rick Champion for Business Services, and Dr. Phil D'Agostino for Educational Services.
+The board of trustees appoints a professional to oversee the day-to-day operations of the school district.
+The current superintendent of schools is Brinda C. Leon, who acts as the chief executive officer of the school district as well as the secretary to the board of trustees.
+She has three assistant superintendents: Dr. Valerie Rogers for human resources, Rick Champion for business services, and Dr. Phil D'Agostino for educational services.

 Schools

-Brea Olinda Unified consists of 10 schools: six elementary schools, one junior high school, one high school, one continuation high school and one online academy (K-6).
+Brea Olinda Unified consists of 10 schools: six elementary schools, one junior high school, one high school, one continuation high school, and one online academy (K-6).